Write a little about yourself. Just a paragraph will do.

 a small sampling of currently running shows: Dr. Who, Homeland,

-Archer, Suits, any comic book-turned TV show, Orphan Black, and I
+Suits, any comic book-turned TV show, and I have a religious

 Music: I feel like I haven't updated my musical tastes since

 shortly after college, but I'll try almost anything else that's not

 country.
 Recently been trying out indie stuff, and I like it all.

 Some older staples in my rotation include Blue October, Collective

 Soul, Led Zeppelin, The Who, Lady Gaga, Regina Spektor, Our Lady

 Peace, and a few select musicals I sing embarrassingly loudly in